OBOFoundry/OBOFoundry.github.io/id-policy.md

 * <http://purl.obolibrary.org/obo/UBERON_0000955> UBERON class PURL for 'brain'
 * <http://purl.obolibrary.org/obo/obi.owl> ontology PURL for OBI

-Note that legacy formats such as obo-format and many bioinformatics databases require the use of short-form identifiers (e.g GO:0008150) to identify ontology terms.
+Note that legacy formats such as obo-format and many bioinformatics databases require the use of short-form identifiers (e.g. GO:0008150) to identify ontology terms.
 In this document we provide a well-defined mapping between these short prefixed identifiers and PURLs by considering the identifiers to be [CURIE](https://en.wikipedia.org/wiki/CURIE)s.

 This document addresses identifiers *only* for ontology terms, and not for Dbxrefs.